clairemiller/chytrid_model/README.md

 │   ├── run_seq_abc.R # Run the estimation
 │   ├── generate_synthetic_data_ctmc.R # Generate the synthetic data for running the simulation estimation study │   ├── plot_data_trajectories.R # Plot the trajectories of the experimental and synthetic data (generated in generate_synthetic_data_ctmc)
-│   ├── figure_formatting.R # File for consistent formatting
 │   └── calc_frog_loss_rate.R # Calculate the loss rate of the frogs for each setup ├── R
 │   ├── ode_model.R # The ODE model definition (to determine parameters for the synthetic study) │   ├── stochastic_model.R # Model and parameter definition for the CTMC model │   ├── seq_abc_summ_stats.R # Definition of summary statistic for the ABC estimator
-│   └── gillespie_run_fns.R # Functions to run the CTMC model using the gillespie algorithm ├── data
+│   ├── gillespie_run_fns.R # Functions to run the CTMC model using the gillespie algorithm │   └── figure_formatting.R # Plot and label formatting
+├── data
 │   ├── expdata.rda # Project data - experimental data from Waddle et al.
 │   ├── syndata.rda # Project data - synthetic data generated using `generate_synthetic_data_ctmc.R`